 As a consultant, I have filled roles from Software Developer to Director Of Engineering and I have had the pleasure of working with some excellent organizations including Apple, Cisco, and Genentech.
 I helped them design and build custom applications ranging from web publishing tools, to billing systems, to online stores, to molecular simulators.
 In return, they showed me how great teams operate.

 October 2013 - Present

 Stratopan is a SaaS platform for managing software components.
 We host all your components in a secure, custom repository in the cloud so you can build your app anywhere with the right components every time.
-Stratopan is currently in beta with over 700 users.
-As a co-founder, I spend my days (and nights) slinging code, configuring servers, answering support calls, writing marketing copy, pitching to companies, and refilling the coffee machine.
+Stratopan is in beta with over 800 users.
+As a co-founder, I spend my days (and nights) slinging code, configuring servers, answering support calls, writing marketing copy, and pitching to companies.

 September 2001 - March 2008

 BGI is where I really cut my teeth as a software engineer.
 I wrestled with some of the ugliest, most broken, yet most profitable software you've ever seen -- over 500k lines of code running more that $50 billion in assets.
 Over time, we all learned what "quality" really means and how to achieve it.
 It was a difficult journey at times, but it taught me how to balance business goals with engineering principles.